OscarVernis/MovieDemo/Readme.md

 - Support for both Light and Dark modes.
 - Swift Package Manager for dependency management.

-### Libraries used:
-- AlamoFire
-- AlamoFireImage
-- ObjectMapper
-- KeychainAccess
-- Loaf

 ## About Me
-Software developer with 10 years of experience, specialized on the iOS platform.
+Software developer with more than 10 years of experience, specialized on iOS.
 I have experience in the development and long term maintenance of apps, including the full cycle, from conception to submission to the App Store.
 Self-taught, pragmatic and obsessed with the details.

 ## Contact
 Email: <oscar.vernis@gmail.com><br>